We are searching for

 Replace the Airbag Clock Spring

 There is a special clock spring mechanism that helps keep your airbag functional.
 This device interacts with your steering wheel and eventually can become worn.
+If your airbag light comes on, it could be a sign that the clock spring is failing.
 Having the clock spring replaced could resolve your airbag issues.

-How to Turn Your Airbag Light Off
+How to Turn Off Airbag Light

-If your airbag light is on and you don't think there is a problem with the airbags in your vehicle, you can try turning the light off to see if it remains off.
+If your airbag light is turned on and you don't think there is a problem with the airbags in your vehicle, you can try turning the light off to see if it remains off.
 There is a simple procedure you can follow to get the airbag light to go off in most vehicles.
 To do this, follow the simple steps outlined below.

 • Put your key in the ignition and turn until your car has power but hasn't started